5. Human-in-the-Loop

 # ── Pipeline ──

-@node(output=Analysis)def analyze() -> Analysis: return Analysis(claims=["auth", "logging", "encryption"], coverage_pct=55)
+@node(outputs=Analysis)def analyze() -> Analysis: return Analysis(claims=["auth", "logging", "encryption"], coverage_pct=55)

-@node( output=ValidationResult, interrupt_when=lambda state: ( {"issues": state.check.issues, "message": "Please review and approve"} if state.check and not state.check.passed else None ),)def check(analyze: Analysis) -> ValidationResult: if analyze.coverage_pct < 80: return ValidationResult( passed=False, issues=[f"Coverage {analyze.coverage_pct}% is below 80% threshold"], ) return ValidationResult(passed=True, issues=[])
+@node( outputs=ValidationResult, interrupt_when=lambda state: ( {"issues": state.check.issues, "message": "Please review and approve"} if state.check and not state.check.passed else None ),)def check(analyze: Analysis) -> ValidationResult: if analyze.coverage_pct < 80: return ValidationResult( passed=False, issues=[f"Coverage {analyze.coverage_pct}% is below 80% threshold"], ) return ValidationResult(passed=True, issues=[])

-@node(output=FinalReport)def report(analyze: Analysis) -> FinalReport: return FinalReport( text=f"Report: {analyze.claims}, coverage: {analyze.coverage_pct}%" )
+@node(outputs=FinalReport)def report(analyze: Analysis) -> FinalReport: return FinalReport( text=f"Report: {analyze.claims}, coverage: {analyze.coverage_pct}%" )

 pipeline = construct_from_module(sys.modules[__name__], name="review-pipeline")The interrupt_when kwarg